What You Need to Know About Allergy Shot Reactions and Side Effects

 The Buildup Phase

 This phase of allergy shots builds up your immune system’s tolerance.
+During this phase, it is crucial to monitor for any serious reaction, such as anaphylaxis, which requires immediate medical attention.
 For the first three to six months of treatment, you will get allergy shots twice a week at your doctor’s office.
 After each shot, you will need to remain at the office for 30 minutes to ensure you do not have any severe side effects.

 The Maintenance Phase

 Once you have progressed far enough into your allergy shot treatment, your doctor will determine it’s time for the maintenance phase and what that looks like for you.
+Even during the maintenance phase, it is important to stay vigilant for any serious reactions that may occur post-injection.
 During this period, you might get your allergy shots twice a month and, eventually, reduce them to once a month.
 As with the buildup phase, you’ll need to remain at the doctor’s office for 30 minutes post-injection to monitor for reactions.
 For most patients, the maintenance phase lasts three to five years.

 What Are the Reactions?

-When you get allergy shots, there are some common side effects you may experience.
+When you get allergy shots, you may experience some common side effects.
 Many patients develop a small hive or bump at the injection site.
 This bump may look like a mosquito bite or swell and become red.
 It can happen immediately after your allergy shot or a few hours later.
 It is a normal reaction and nothing to worry about.

 You may also experience a slight worsening of your allergy symptoms, such as: